 A small scale study seems to back up this assertion.
 It discovered that brachycephalic dogs, with shorter snouts and flatter faces, tilt their heads less than breeds with longer muzzles, like greyhounds.
 However, lots of flat-faced breeds still head tilt, so this can only be part of the explanation.

-3. To Signal Their Curiosity
+3. Tilting The Head May Signal Curiosity

 Dogs tend to tilt their heads when they are curious about a noise.
 While this could help the dog to read your expression or identify where the sound is coming from, it could simply be a canine version of a confused or intrigued expression.